What does a Sous Chef do?

 How to become a Sous Chef?

-Becoming a Sous Chef is a rewarding career path for those passionate about cooking and leadership.
-This role requires a mix of culinary skills and management abilities.
-Follow these steps to embark on a successful journey to becoming a Sous Chef.
+Becoming a Sous Chef is a rewarding career path for those passionate about culinary arts.
+This role requires a blend of culinary skills, leadership, and management abilities.
+The journey to becoming a Sous Chef involves several key steps that help build the necessary expertise and experience.

 How long does it take to become a Sous Chef?